Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 You don’t have to be a textile expert to make smart decisions.
 Here’s what matters in your next RFQ or tech pack:

-Make it clear you want yarn‑dyed for striped styles if consistency over time matters to you.
+Make it clear you want yarn dyed fabric for striped styles if long-term consistency matters.

-Before bulk production, you should have approved labs that show both color and stripe alignment.
+Before bulk production, approve samples that show both color and stripe alignment.
 It saves revision cycles later.

-Include acceptable Delta E values in your quality agreements.
+Include acceptable Delta E values in your quality agreement.
 It gives QC teams something measurable — not subjective.

-Get your factory to note dye lot numbers.
-When you reorder, you want to match not just color but the batch history.
+Ask your factory to record dye lot numbers and production batch information.
+When you reorder, you want to match not just the color, but the process history.

 Design Trends and Why Stripes Still Matter